Schedule an Appointment 1-305-251-8650

 What are kidney stones?

-Normally, metabolic byproducts are secreted by the kidney into the urine and they stay dissolved in it.
-Sometimes, when the concentration of these substances goes higher than the threshold level they can precipitate and form stones.
-Most common culprits being – calcium, oxalate, and uric acid.
-Such a situation then is an ideal one for stone formation.
-In contrast to the common belief, kidney stones once formed don’t dissolve and they can either stay in the kidney and keep growing there or may migrate down the tubes called ureters to be eventually expelled out or to reach and stay in the bladder.
-Possibility of these migrating stones getting stuck in the ureter always exist.
+Normally, metabolic byproducts are secreted by the kidney into the urine, and they stay dissolved in it.
+Sometimes, when the concentration of these substances goes higher than the threshold level, they can precipitate and form stones.
+The most common culprits are calcium, oxalate, and uric acid.
+Such a situation is then an ideal one for stone formation.
+In contrast to the common belief, kidney stones once formed don’t dissolve, and they can either stay in the kidney and keep growing there or may migrate down the tubes called ureters to be eventually expelled out or to reach and stay in the bladder.
+The possibility of these migrating stones getting stuck in the ureter always exists.

 What can cause kidney stones?